realUjanSen/RobloxIdleTerminator/README.md

  What is this tool?

-A lightweight Windows executable that detects when Roblox has disconnected you from a game server due to 20 minutes of inactivity, and then automatically closes the Roblox client if it stays disconnected for at least 30 seconds.
+A lightweight Windows executable that calculates when Roblox has disconnected you from a game server due to 20 minutes of inactivity, and then automatically closes the Roblox client if it stays disconnected for at least 30 seconds.